pbleser-oc/opencloud/deployments/examples/bare-metal-simple/README.md

 Set the environment variable `OC_VERSION` to the version you want to download.
 If not set, there is a reasonable default.

+## Data Location

+Set the environment variable `OC_BASE_DIR` to a directory where the `data` and `config` subdirectories shall be located.
+Per default, both configuration and storage data are within a sandbox subdirectory in the current working directory.

 # Example

 Call